 On the other hand, the beta of a leveraged gold ETF like the Direxion Daily Gold Miners Bull 3X ETF (NUGT) is only 0.54.

 So, you should individually assess the leveraged ETF risk.
 If you trade UWTI and NUGT with the same trend trading strategy, it would be suicidal.
 Because NUGT price tends to have a more range-bound price action, while the UWTI would likely establish a trend during the trading day.

 Now that you know what to look for in a leveraged ETF to classify it as suitable for trend trading, visit ETFdb’s leveraged etf list and cross-check the beta of the leverage ETF in order to cherry-pick the most volatile ones.
 You should remember that a beta above 1 indicates a higher volatility compared to the market, whereas a beta below 1 indicates that it has a lower volatility compared to the market.

 Tip # 2 – Trading Leveraged ETF Breakouts with Directional Movement Index

-Now that you understand why it is better to trend trade volatile leveraged etfs, like an oil leveraged etf, let's discuss a Directional Movement Index strategy that you can apply to trade leveraged oil etf breakouts.
+Now that you understand why it is better to trend trade volatile leveraged ETFs, like an oil leveraged ETF, let’s discuss a Directional Movement Index strategy that you can apply when trading leveraged oil etf breakouts.